-- Regulatory documents should be filed in chronological order in a standardized format.
+- 1. For each clinical study, the study coordinator or regulatory coordinator will create an electronic file in Veeva Site Vault.
+If mandated by a study sponsor, a paper binder will created.
+However, an electronic binder is preferred. - The study coordinator grants access to the study E-binder to the appropriate staff at the study CRO (e.g., start up specialists, regulatory specialist and study monitor).
+It is the responsibility of the study coordinator to remove access to the study E-binder whenever there are staff changes either at the CRO or at the Wills clinic. - 3.
+The coordinator maintains and updates essential documentation as necessary, adding appropriate documents as they are generated or received.
+For significant e-mail correspondence, only the latest and final chain including any final actions or decisions should be retained. - 4.
+When using Veeva SiteVault, the coordinator identifies in the system the type of file that is being uploaded, the date of the document, and if relevant, the study site personnel with whom it is linked (e.g., medical licenses or documentation of required training).
+The Veeva system will create a Study Regulatory Binder in a consistent, pre-programmed format.
+When study personnel are identified on more than one study, all non-study specific files associated with them will auto populate into the new study. - 5.
+If maintaining a paper Regulatory Binder, documents should be filed in chronological order in a standardized format.
 The preferred organizational structure is appended to this document.
-A Regulatory Log is recommended to track most current study related documentation such as protocol amendments and changes in informed consent documents. - 4.
-Retain copies of the original and all amendments to the documents (e.g., protocol, investigator's brochure, informed consent form(s)). - All newsletters, Monitoring Visit Letters and any significant correspondence addressed to the study staff must be initialed and dated by the appropriate personnel as evidence of review prior to filing the documents. - 6.
-Prior to scheduled monitor and/or auditor visits, the study coordinator should review the contents of regulatory files for completeness. - 7.
+A Regulatory Log is recommended to track most current study related documentation such as protocol amendments and changes in informed consent documents. - 6.
+Retain copies of the original and all amendments to the documents (e.g., protocol, investigator's brochure, informed consent form(s)). - 7.
+All newsletters, Monitoring Visit Letters and any significant correspondence addressed to the study staff must be initialed and dated by the appropriate personnel as evidence of review prior to filing the documents. - 8.
+Prior to scheduled monitor and/or auditor visits, the study coordinator should review the contents of regulatory files for completeness. - 9.
 At the end of the study, the study coordinator should review the regulatory file for accuracy.
 Missing documents should be retrieved and inserted, and discrepancies noted by creating a note-to-file.
 If the document cannot be found or replaced, a note-to-file explaining why the document is missing should be placed in the regulatory file.
-If a document is temporarily stored outside of the regulatory file, create a note-to-file indicating the document's location. - 8.
-After the study is completed and the file is reviewed completely, the regulatory file must be stored in a secure place and made available in the event of a regulatory audit. - 9.
-Refer to the sponsor/funding agency's contract/agreement to determine the required regulatory document retention guidelines.
+If a document is temporarily stored outside of the regulatory file, create a note-to-file indicating the document's location. - 10.
+After the study is completed and the file is reviewed completely, the regulatory file must be stored in a secure place and made available in the event of a regulatory audit.